 - 5.10 Barriers to entry for new firms launching established or new product strategies often provide opportunity to capitalize on niche management firms and/or strategies.
-Therefore, the Private Equity Specialized Manager program includes private equity commitments to funds that may have one or more of the following characteristics: - A. First, second, or third-time institutional funds and, - B. With a stated target size of approximately \$500 million or less, and that may have, - Funds with managers that include one or more minorities, women, LGBT and/or disabled veterans at the General Partner level, and/or - Funds that serve or invest in underserved communities, and/or - Funds that invest in companies located in Los Angeles or California.
+Therefore, the Private Equity Specialized Manager program focuses on private equity commitments to funds with a focus on the following: - A. First, second, or third-time institutional funds for a given sponsor. - B. Funds with a stated target size of approximately \$500 million or less. - C. Funds that target companies in underserved markets. - D. Funds that have specialized strategies such as focusing on specific industries and investments in Los Angeles and California.